Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says to call it to check remaining quota before a large job or to tell the user which upgrade unlocks more throughput/volume.
-While it doesn't list exclusion criteria, the context is clear enough for the agent to decide when to use it.
+The description provides explicit usage scenarios: 'check remaining quota before a large job, or to tell the user which upgrade unlocks more throughput/volume.'
+While it does not list exclusions or alternative tools, the provided context is clear and helpful for an agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.